survivejs/react-book/manuscript/06_react_and_flux.md

 ### Defining CRUD API for Notes

 Next we'll need to define a basic API for operating over Note data.
-To keep this simple, let's CRUD (CReate, Update, Remove) it.
+To keep this simple, let's CRUD (CReate, Update, Delete) it.
 These will be the basic Actions we use to operate our Notes.
 Alt provides a shorthand known as `generateActions`.
 We can use it like this:

 **app/actions/NoteActions.js**